 - Does the style of the Weekend accomplish its purpose? - Is sponsorship intentional, prayerful and thorough?
-(Ideally candidates are sponsored by groups or at least by individuals with the support of the respective groups.) - Is an effective Leaders' School taking its appropriate place within the movement?
-If a continuing Leaders' School has been difficult to maintain, possibly due to great distances within the diocese, other methods of training may be helpful. e.g. Extended team training?
+(Ideally candidates are sponsored by groups or at least by individuals with the support of the respective groups.) - Is an effective Servant Community taking its appropriate place within the movement?
+If a continuing Servant Community has been difficult to maintain, possibly due to great distances within the diocese, other methods of training may be helpful. eg. Extended team training?
 Part of Days of Deeper Understanding, or an extended Ultreya. - What is the mind set of the Cursillistas?
 Do they focus on personal and parochial renewal or on transforming the world for Christ? - Are the groups and Ultreyas functioning as they should?
 Do they fulfill Cursillo's intentions?
 Do most Cursillistas participate?
-Are new Cursillistas integrated into them?
-If not, how can this be intentional? - Group reunions could be centered in the community, rather than in the parish if this is not already the case. - Are the bishop and diocesan leaders involved and informed?
+Are new Cursillistas integrated into them? - Group reunions could be centered in the community, rather than in the parish if this is not already the case.
+Corrections may be required in the relationship with the diocese. - Are the bishop and diocesan leaders involved and informed?
 We want diocesan leaders to understand Cursillo and to be involved.
-We also want the Cursillo leadership to be in touch with the thinking and the direction of the diocese. - What about the parish clergy?
-Some may think only their Laity need to attend a weekend.
-Some may be resistant believing it will be more work for them. - Are the lay Cursillistas mainly people who are involved in "church work" narrowly defined, or is there a good number of people whose Christian life and work are centered outside of their parishes?
+We also want the Cursillo leadership to be in touch with the thinking and the direction of the diocese.

+- What about the parish clergy? - Are the lay Cursillistas mainly people who are involved in "church work" narrowly defined, or is there a good number of people whose Christian life and work are centered outside of their parishes?